 Location: 1401 Wilson Creek Pkwy, McKinney, TX 75069

-Good to know: ball fields, lights, restrooms, concessions, pavilions, playground, parking.
+Good to know: ball fields, lights, restrooms, concessions, pavilions, playground.

 4. Frontier Park (Prosper)